BestTimesToVisit.com Logo

 Inhotim: A Day Among the Masters

 Explore Inhotim, an open-air museum boasting contemporary art installations nestled within a stunning botanical garden.
-Wander through lush landscapes, encountering thought-provoking sculptures and immersive exhibits.
-Insider tip: Rent a bike to fully appreciate the vastness of the grounds and arrive early to avoid crowds.
+Wander through lush landscapes, encountering thought-provoking sculptures and immersive exhibitions.
+Insider tip: Rent a bike to fully appreciate the sprawling grounds and allow ample time to soak in the art and nature.

 Mercado Central: A Sensory Feast

-Hike or bike through the Serra do Curral mountain range, offering breathtaking panoramic views of Belo Horizonte.
+Embark on a hike through the Serra do Curral mountain range, offering breathtaking panoramic views of Belo Horizonte.
 Choose from various trails catering to different fitness levels.
-Insider tip: Go early in the morning for cooler temperatures and fewer crowds, and bring plenty of water.
+Insider tip: Start early to avoid the midday heat and bring plenty of water.

 Weather Details